Whiteboard/launchframe/README.md

 ## Features

 - Built on top of the powerful and modern [Lumberjack](https://lumberjack.rareloop.com/) MVC Framework.
 - [Twig](https://twig.symfony.com/) as a templating engine and integrating with WordPress using [Timber](https://www.upstatement.com/timber/).
 - [ACF](https://www.advancedcustomfields.com/resources/) for creating an assortment of custom fieldsets.

 ## Setup

 - From the project root, run `composer install`
 - Set the document root on your webserver to the web folder: /path/to/site/web/
 - Update the .env file
 - Login & activate plugins

 ## Theme development

 - From the theme directory, run `composer install`
 - `npm install` to install dependencies
--   Update `webpack.mix.js` with your local dev URL
--   You are good to go to activate the theme now inside of WordPress
+- You are ready to activate the theme now inside of WordPress

 ### Build commands

 - `npm run watch` — Compile assets when file changes are made, start Browsersync session
 - `npm run dev` — Compile and optimize the files in your assets directory
 - `npm run production` — Compile assets for production

 ### Partials Structures

 The partials for Twig, JS, and Sass all have sub-folders for better organization and abstraction.

 - _Components_ - The smallest reusable item, such as a button or post item card.
 - _Module_ - This is for a whole layout section that can contain multiple smaller components.
 For an example: Hero, CTA
 - _Block_ - Blocks are the same type of items as the modules, just that these are meant to be Flex Blocks.